hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/epistles_second_series/517_056_dear_and_beloved.md

 . . .
 Only childish prattle!
 I have not much time to listen to that sort of thing in this life; it will be time enough to see if I can do that in the next.
 Yogen has completely rallied by this time, I hope?
-The vagabond spirit of Sarada (Trigunâtita) is not yet at an end, I see.
+The vagabond spirit of Sarada (Trigunātita) is not yet at an end, I see.
 What is wanted is a power of organisation — do you understand me?
 Have any of you got that much brain in your head?
 If you do, let your mind work.
 Brother Tarak, Sharat, and Hari will be able to do it.  — has got